emacs-lsp/lsp-mode/docs/tutorials/CPP-guide.md

 In this guide, I will show you how to configure `lsp-mode` and `dap-mode` for C/C++ development, using `GNU Emacs` as an example code base.
 At the end of this tutorial, Emacs should provide you with all the language-aware editor features you'd expect from a modern C++ IDE, such as

-* Code completion...
-environment.
-The guide is mainly focused on `lsp-mode`/`dap-mode` and the features that they have.
-We will use `GNU Emacs` as a project in order to illustrate each of the steps to get `C/C++` project up and running.

-Some of the main features that we can expect from a C++ IDE:

 * Code completion
 * Real-time syntax checking
 * Code navigation (references/definitions/implementations/symbol search)